sibils/jats-parser/README.md

 # JATS parsing

+This is a repository of the BiTeM group of the HES-SO of Geneva, see <http://bitem.hesge.ch/>

 The project contains python scripts parsing the Europe PMC interchange format JATS using the lxml library

 See https://jats.nlm.nih.gov/archiving/tag-library

 See also https://lxml.de/parsing.html

+## License

+This project is licensed under the terms of the GNU General Public License, version 3 or any later version (see file LICENSE.txt)

 ## How to use